shylaclark/dev-notes/README.md

 ## About

-* Contains my work notes.
+* Contains my software engineering notes.
 * Publically available at https://shylaclark.github.io/dev-notes/.
 * Written in markdown and built using mkdocs.